sav-che/TL-2/Authors/Sumner, George {std. Sumner}.md

 ### Author

-Summer, George (1793-1855), American physician and botanist; studied at Yale (grad.
+Sumner, George (1793-1855), American physician and botanist; studied at Yale (grad.
 1813) and the University of Pennsylvania (M.D.
 1817); practicing physician at Hartford, Conn.
 1819; professor of botany at Trinity College ib.
 1824-1855. (*Sumner*).

 #### Herbarium and types